junxit/us-congress-bills-115/metadata.md

 - 2017-06-22 — Mr. Thompson (PA) moved to suspend the rules and pass the bill, as amended.
 - 2017-06-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5067-5076)
 - 2017-06-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5067-5076)
+- 2017-06-26 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.